-Financial independence on shaky grounds
+Independence on shaky grounds

 If you had $50,000 guaranteed for the rest of your life would you feel financially independent?
 What if I sweeten the pot and added an annual cost-of-living adjustment?
 That doesn’t mean that you can live lavishly (unless you think $50,000 guaranteed is lavish).
 It just means that you don’t have to worry about where your income is coming from.

 There are some people who have large accounts worth hundreds of millions if not billions.
-How much money can they spend of their bank accounts without running out of money?
+How much money can they spend out of their bank accounts without running out of money?
 They too could go bankrupt if they spent it all.
 Many of them have experience with generating income from their assets.
-One example, is those who generate income from owning rental property.
+One example is those who generate income from owning rental property.
 Rather than sell the property, which is likely more than the sums of the monthly rent, they live off the rental income.
 In fact, if rental market conditions allow, they get to raise rents.
 That is a great hedge against inflation.

 Many people who have accrued large balances in 401(k) accounts have no background in generating income from these accounts.
 I have already seen people spend large amounts of their 401(k) accounts early in their retirement.
-One person lost much of their money giving loans to family members as well as starting a business.
+One person lost much of their money by giving loans to family members as well as starting a business.
 Another made an assumption that they could spend more on travel early in their retirement without running out of money.
 Time will tell if that will run him out of money.

-Does $1 million equal financial independence?
+Is $1 million equal to greater financial independence?

 Most of us are used to Social Security eligibility defining our retirement day.
-Instead I believe you should define your own financial, independence day.
+Instead, I believe you should define your own financial, independence day.
 Doing so requires a qualitative and quantitative definition.
 Let’s stick with the quantitative for right now.
 Let’s say that means living happily ever after on $100,000 per year, cost-of-living adjusted.
 How can you generate that income with a strong probability that it won’t run out?
 The test should include varying market conditions and your ability to control your spending.
 After all, the markets will do what the markets will do.
-You have the greatest control on how much you spend.
+You have the greatest control over how much you spend.